JarvusInnovations/node-request-to-curl/README.md

 ## Features
 * Based from the WebKit code that Chrome uses in its debugger to generate curl commands
 * Hooks into Node.js at a low-level and is compatible with helper libraries (tested with [request](https://github.com/request/request))
-* Parses the outgoing request to get what was sent over the wire
+* Parses the outgoing request to get what was sent over the wire (compatible with streams)

 ## Use in production
 All outgoing HTTP requests are parsed using Node's own HTTP library in a manner similar to how an incoming request is